 Mr. OSBORNE.
-Mr. Chairman, I'd like to summarize briefly the attacks against Group Menatep that began in 2003.
+Mr. Chairman, I'd like to summarize briefly the

 The Russian authorities have used the pretext of unpaid taxes to justify their attacks on Yukos and Group Menatep's founders, despite the fact that they had all retained the highest quality financial advisors.
 Prior to the assault undertaken by the Russian authorities, Yukos has been widely praised for its financial openness.
 It was audited by PricewaterhouseCoopers according to U.S. GAAP standards.
 Neither PricewaterhouseCoopers nor the Russian tax authorities raised any questions of additional taxes when the books were closed and taxes paid for the years in question.
-No suggestion of tax evasion was made at any time until the current onslaught began.
+No suggestion of tax evasion was made at any time until the current onslaught the industry average, amounting to billions of dollars.

-Rather than evading taxes, Yukos was the third-largest payer of taxes in Russia during this period, and it paid taxes at or above the industry average, amounting to billions of dollars.
+Rather than evading taxes, Yukos was the third-largest payer of taxes in Russia during this period, and it paid taxes at or above